From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Introduction

-The rest of this paper is organized as follows: Section II reviews related work on age estimation and AIFR, focusing on feature extraction methods.
+The rest of this paper is organized as follows: Section II reviews related work on contrastive learning and order learning techniques, followed by a discussion of related works on age estimation and AIFR.
 In Section III, we provide a detailed description of OrdCon, including problem formulation, the definition of contrastive objectives, and its adaptation for age estimation and AIFR.
-Section IV covers the experimental settings and presents the performance of OrdCon compared to state-of-the-art methods in both homogeneous and cross-dataset experiments.
-Finally, Section V concludes our work.
+Section IV presents the experimental settings and compares the performance of OrdCon to state-of-the-art methods in both homogeneous and cross-dataset experiments.
+Section V discusses the applicability and limitations of OrdCon, and Section VI concludes our work.